 Welcome back, fellow hackers and pen testers!
-In this fourth installment of our advanced memory forensics series, we will dive deep into malware detection and analysis.
-This article is intended for a technical audience with an intermediate understanding of security and hacking.
-We’ll be providing plenty of real-world examples and demonstrations of tool execution to ensure that this article is as practical and informative as possible.
+In this fourth installment of our advanced memory forensics series, we will explore malware detection and analysis.
+This article is intended for a technical intermediate understanding of security and hacking.
+We’ll give the audience plenty of real-world examples and demonstrations of tool execution to ensure this article is as practical and informative as possible.

 As we all know, malware has become a pervasive threat, constantly evolving and adapting to evade traditional detection mechanisms.
 Memory forensics is an invaluable skill in the battle against these advanced threats, as it enables us to uncover and dissect the inner workings of malicious code.
 In this article, we will explore the following topics: